Disney to release a $1,500 movie box collection for 100th anniversary

 The pages of the volume books will also include original theatrical poster artwork from select movies.

 The set will be available for preorder on Sept.
-18, exclusively at Walmart, and then will be available to the general public on Nov.
+18 at Walmart, and then will be available to the general public on Nov.
 14.